gushakov/library-clean/README.md

 1. There is only one library branch (implicit).
 2. Patron places a hold on a book by specifying the ISBN of the corresponding catalog entry.
 Once there is any _book instance_ available for checkout, it will automatically be registered as a checkout for the patron.
-If the only books for a given catalog entry are restricted, this catalog entry can only be placed on hold by a researcher partner.
+If the only books for a given catalog entry are restricted, this catalog entry can only be placed on hold by a researcher patron.

 ## Copyright notice and disclaimer